Favourite spots in and around Perth

 -Caversham Wildlife Park

 If you are in Perth you must visit this wildlife park.
 It’s well maintained, the animals look happy.
 You can get up close with the native Australian wildlife.
-There’s opportunity to wander around the kangaroos, hand feed them, you can even pet koalas and wombats.
-Best way to make your friends jealous at home is to get a picture with these lovely animals and post them on facebook.
+There’s an opportunity to wander around the kangaroos, hand feed them, you can even pet koalas and wombats.
+These are experiences you can only have in Australia!
+Best way to make your friends jealous at home is to get a picture of these lovely animals and post them on facebook. 😀

 There are also some animal shows, which are very entertaining, so make sure you check them out!